About Bansko: Get to Know Bulgaria’s Top Ski Resort

-A variety of entertainment activities and attractions are offered both in the town and in the mountain.
-Outings and hiking trips to natural, cultural, historical and architectural landmarks are organized.
-Some of these landmarks are unique not only to Europe, but also worldwide.
-There are opportunities for many sports, including extreme sports.
-The cultural calendar is full of international festivals, competitions and concerts throughout the whole year.
+A variety of entertainment activities and attractions are offered both in the town and on the Pirin mountain.
+Outings and hiking trips to natural, cultural, historical, and architectural landmarks are organized, while some of these landmarks are unique not only to Europe but also on a global scale.

-Apart from the municipal center of Bansko, the town territory includes the town of Dobrinishte, which is a balneology resort located 6 km from the town of Bansko, and the villages of Filipovo, Mesta, Obidim, Kremen, Osenovo and Gostun.
+Apart from the municipal center of Bansko, the town territory includes the town of Dobrinishte, which is a balneology resort located 6 km from the town of Bansko, and the villages of Filipovo, Mesta, Obidim, Kremen, Osenovo, and Gostun.

 Bansko is easy to reach.
-It is located 160 km south of the capital Sofia, 120 km of which are a highway.
+It is located 160 km south of the capital Sofia, 120 km of which is a highway.
 It is 145 km from Plovdiv and 56 km from Blagoevgrad.
 You can use buses from Sofia and the bigger towns of Bulgaria.

-Pirin is a mountain of alpine character and its relief is highly varied: from flat surface on river beds to hilly and clearly expressed mountainous terrain.
-Bansko is situated at 927 meters above sea level; its height along the Mesta River is 600 m, and the highest point is Vihren peak which is 2,914.3 m.
+Pirin is a mountain of alpine character and its relief is highly varied: from a flat surface on river beds to hilly and clearly expressed mountainous terrain.
+Bansko is situated at 927 meters above sea level; its height along the Mesta River is 600 m, and the highest point is the Vihren peak which is 2,914.3 m.

 Near Bansko is Pirin National Park which, together with Rila and Central Balkan, is one of the three national parks in Bulgaria.
 Moreover, the park is recognized by the United Nations as one of the territories of global importance in Europe.
 It has the natural biosphere reserve Bayuvi Dupki – Dzhindzhiritsa which is included in UNESCO’s World Network of Biosphere Reserves.

 The Bulgarian Bansko Municipality was established around 1850.
 However, there is definite evidence that this region has a rich history dating back to ancient times.
-The population was wealthy.
-This is what the remains and then expensive jewelry found during the archeological excavations.
+The population was wealthy, or at least this is what the remains and then expensive jewelry found during the archeological excavations testify for.